fifonik/FFMetrics/README.md

 ## Troubleshooting
 - Close FFMetrics and delete `FFMetrics.log`;
 - Run the program with option `-log-level=debug`;
-- In program menu activate “Options | Write FFMpeg commands to log”;
+- In program menu activate “Options | Write FFMpeg commands to log” (required for version below 1.3.0);
 - Add reference file;
 - Add one distorted file and make it active (checkbox on the left of filename must be ticked);
 - Make sure at least one metric is active (checkbox on the left of metric name must be ticked);